 Under the risk-neutral measure $\mathbb{Q}$, the arbitrage-free values of the Asian and European options are

 where $T$ is the maturity.
-Throughout this section, we impose Assumption \ref{payoff assumption} on $\Phi\,.$ Our objective is to find an asymptotic formula for the Asian option price up to $\mathcal{O}(T)$; a formula for its European counterpart is also presented.
-More precisely, we will prove in Theorem \ref{thm:option price} that $P_A(T)$ and $P_E(T)$ are asymptotically equal to
+Our objective is to find an asymptotic formula for the Asian option price up to $\mathcal{O}(T)$; a formula for its European counterpart is also presented.
+We introduce two notions of volatilities called the {\em Asian volatility} and the {\em European volatility}. \begin{definition} We define the Asian volatility $\sigma_A(T)$ and the European volatility $\sigma_E(T)$ as